 * Security - your files are encrypted using a password to ensure only the sender and intended recipient have access to the shared content.

-* Safety - your information is kept in secure servers.
+* Safety - your information is kept on secure servers.

-* Free Storage - you get free storage for up to 14 days (or even 3 months) regardless of the size of your file or folder.
+* Secure Storage - your data is stored securely for up to 14 days (or even 3 months) regardless of the size of your file or folder.